Craig-Hudson/online-book-review/README.md

 onto the browse-books.html page, but the issue I had was with storing a default image, if the user choice weather or not to enter an image of the book,

+- On mobile screens the register form was being pushed up into the navbar, I noticed using devtools that my media query at 576px of making the height of the container 60vh and the height of 100% at 320px seemed to be causing the issue, so I tested it on the live site without it, and this had resolved the issue.

 - **Known Bugs**

 Currently There is no known bugs